rsmp-nordic/rsmp_core/rst/rsmp.rst

 Document                           Principles of versioning
 =================================  ========================
-RSMP specification                 Version of RSMP
-SXL Best practice                  Version of RSMP Signal exchange list (SXL)         Own version *and* version of RSMP
+RSMP specification                 Version of RSMP Signal exchange list (SXL)         Own version *and* version of RSMP
 =================================  ========================

-The document "RSMP specification" and "SXL Best practice" uses the version of RSMP, for instance, "1.0".
+The document "RSMP specification" uses the version of RSMP, for instance, "1.0".

 The signal exchange list (SXL) has it's own version but which version RSMP that the SXL uses must de defined.